orebas/deriv-estimation-study/gemini-analysis/noise_regime_analysis.md

 - In the high-noise regime, Gaussian Process methods (`GP-*`) are the undisputed champions across all three systems.
 Their inherent regularization and noise modeling provide superior robustness.

 **2. Splines & Spectral Methods Excel in Low Noise.**
-- In the low-noise regime, methods like `Dierckx-5` and various Fourier-based spectral methods are extremely competitive, sometimes outperforming the GP methods.
+- In the low-noise regime, methods like `Spline-Dierckx-5` and various Fourier-based spectral methods are extremely competitive, sometimes outperforming the GP methods.
 They are excellent choices for high-precision applications where noise is not a primary concern.

 **3. System Dynamics Matter.**
 - The chaotic Lorenz system shows the most dramatic performance drop-off in the high-noise regime.
-While `GP-Julia-AD` remains the best, its error increases significantly, highlighting the combined challenge of chaos and noise.
+While `GP-TaylorAD-Julia` remains the best, its error increases significantly, highlighting the combined challenge of chaos and noise.

 **Conclusion for Narrative:** The data strongly supports splitting the recommendation.
 The story should be: 'For clean data, you have several excellent, fast options.
 For noisy data, the field narrows considerably, and Gaussian Processes are the only reliable choice.'